kowi1/QtOpenCVLab/README.md

 QtOpenCVLAb combines the power of OpenCV's image processing library with the GUI sophistication of Qt to create an appealing end-user-application for car detection in a an image.

+OpenCV 2.4.13.6 was built from source using Qt and MingW (GCC) for compatibility reasons.